CNES/pepsal/README.md

 This rule will filter out established connections, leaving only the SYN packets to be duplicated into the *pepsalsniffer* interface.

-Before starting PEPSal service, the dummy interface needs to be specified as a parameter for the service.
+Before starting PEPsal service, the dummy interface needs to be specified as a parameter for the service.
 This can be accomplished as follows:

 > echo "Environment="'"'"interface=pepsalsniffer"'"' >> /etc/systemd/system/pepsal.service.d/pepsal.conf
 > systemctl daemon-reload